moedaaboul/flexbox-portfolio/README.md

 ![The portfolio webpage includes a navigation bar, a header, banner, About Me section, Work section that contains images and a footer section.
 The images change opacity when hovered over.](./demo.gif)

 ## Appearance
-The following gif is the mock-up piece which depicts the functionality and output expected of my webpage:
+The following is the actual appearance of my webpage on a large screen device:

 ![The portfolio webpage includes a navigation bar, a header, banner, About Me section, Work section that contains images and a footer section.
 The images change opacity when hovered over.](./appearance.PNG)

+The webpage is also responsive to small screens as it then flips to take a columnar direction.

 ## Features